You can apply for this licence online, there is no fee.

 You may also be aware that there are direct debit charity collectors in Calderdale.
 These collectors cannot be regulated by the Council.

-However, following a number of complaints from the public and businesses in Calderdale, the Licensing Team have worked closely with the PFRA (Public Fundraising Regulating Authority) to produce a site management agreement to regulate direct debit charity collectors.
+However, following a number of complaints from the public and businesses in Calderdale, the Licensing Team have worked closely with the Public Fundraising Regulating Authority (PFRA) to produce our site management agreement to regulate direct debit charity collectors.
 This agreement sets out restricted days, times and and areas for collectors and includes a detailed code of conduct and compliance for collectors.
 Any breach of this agreement will result in a financial penalty on the fundraising company.